sofianemdm/StarkNet/README.md

 #### Exercise 2

-//Issues here stem from existing NFTs in wallet.
+#### Comment: Issues here stem from existing NFTs in wallet.
 Need to ensure your NFT remains in wallet to be part of the solution evaluated in part B.

 - Call `ex2a_get_animal_rank()` to get assigned a random creature to create.
 - Read the expected characteristics of your animal from the Evaluator